 SEC 26, T28S, R18E.

-land along the river bank, the southern boundary is 512 feet north of the
+land along the river bank in the adjoining Section 25, the southern boundary is 512 feet north of the

 corner of today's Sligh Ave. & North Blvd., and the northern boundary is